hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

 GeoTIFF
   The Georeferenced Tag Image File Format (GeoTIFF) links geographic positions to {ref}`raster` images.
 A GeoTIFF involves multiple files containing the tagged image itself (`*.tif` file), a world file (`*.tfw` file) containing information about the geographic reference and projection system, and potentially an `*.ovr` file that links the GeoTIFF with other resource data.
 Read more at the *Open Geospatial Consortium*'s [standard for GeoTIFF](https://www.ogc.org/standards/geotiff).

+Geomorphic heterogeneity
+  Geomorphic heterogeneity describes the spatial pattern of gemorphic units (e.g., {term}`Riffle pool`) within the {term}`River corridor`.
+It describes the non-uniformity of a river compared with a monotonous trapezoidal or rectangular artificial channel {cite:p}`wohlegu2022`.

 HDF
   The [Hierarchical Data Format (HDF)](https://www.hdfgroup.org/) provides the `*.h5` (HDF4) and `*.h5` (HDF5) file formats that store large datasets in an organized manner.
 HDF is often used with high-performance computing (HPC) applications, such as numerical models, to store large amounts of data output.
 This eBook impinges on HDF datasets in the {ref}`chpt-basement` tutorial where {term}`xdmf` files represent the model output, and in the {ref}`chpt-telemac` tutorials.
 In particular, TELEMAC builds on mesh and boundary files of the EnSim Core that is described in the user manual of the pre- and post-processing software [Blue Kenue](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/2011_UserManual.pdf)<sup>TM</sup> (the newest [Blue Kenue installer](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/Installer/BlueKenue_3.12.0-alpha+20201006_64bit.msi) contains an updated version of the user manual).
 Understanding the HDF format significantly facilitates troubleshooting structural errors of computational meshes for numerical models.